Frequently Asked Questions

 The classes at Columbia College average about 18 students, with no more than 25 students per class in English 098 and 099, and 35 students in University Transfer classes.
 This ensures students get the individualized attention they need, while allowing for small group interaction.
 Compared to some bigger universities, which may have hundreds of students in a single class, this environment is much more student focused, allowing people to get to know each other and support each other.
 Typically the school has about 2000 students, so its environment is perfect for those who are new to Canada and need the support that a small community of staff and students can offer effectively.

 Columbia College offers homestay accommodation with Canadian families.
 This helps immerse new international students in the local culture and gives them support and insight about Canada.

 Fees at Columbia College are much lower than international fees at BC universities.
-Students are allowed to work part-time after completing the initial six months of study in Canada, which will help offset some of the monthly living expenses.
 During the semester, students may work up to 20 hours per week.
 In between semesters, students may work full-time, 40-50 hours per week.
 Rules regarding work in Canada are overseen by CIC.
 Please see Working Off Campus.